 Most Liked Dehydrator

 Why I like it: This food dehydrator has a mid-range capacity with six stainless steel trays.
-It has a rear-mounted fan as well as an interior fan to improve circulation.
+It has a rear-mounted fan and an interior fan to improve circulation, much like how the convection function works on many home oven models.
 All trays are dishwasher-safe, and it looks nice.
-I’m not the only one who likes it, as all reviews I can find are positive.
+I’m not the only one who likes it, as all the reviews I can find are positive.

 Best Dehydrator for Prepping

 Why I like it: This is the last stop before getting into the much more expensive commercial dehydrators.
 It has a lot of drying space – about 28 square feet over 12 trays – and loads of features.
-It’s a good pick for those who have both experiences dehydrating and plan to dehydrate a lot each year.
+It’s a good pick for those who have experience with dehydrating and plan to dehydrate a lot each year.

 Why I Picked the NutriChef